 Use IP Detection

 Getting traffic to your blog is good.
 Knowing the specific companies on your site and the specific navigational paths for those visitors is great.
-That’s what IP Detection can do for you.
+When B2B blogging, that’s what IP Detection can do for you.

 Once you know the companies that are on your website and you see the specific pages and time-on-page for each visit, you are armed with invaluable information to reach out to relevant titles at the company to offer additional value on such topics.
 Real-time alerts based on defined behaviors make IP detection even more useful.
 IP detection software packages include Leadfeeder, Lead Forensics, and WhoIs.
 To uncover individuals’ names and contact information, turn to LiftCertain.
 More robust all-in-one solutions such as HubSpot, Act-On, and SharpSpring can also identify specific individuals.